Ajna: Appearance

 The Ajna chakra is described as "a diamond-like lotus of two petals, presided by Hamsa Devata, and Susumna Sakti.
-It corresponds to the Vijñāna state and Anupama Vak, and to the half matra of the Pranava."
+It corresponds to the Vijnana state and Anupama Vak, and to the half matra of the Pranava."

 It is said to represent the nadis (psychic channels) Ida and Pingala, which meet the central Sushumna nadi before rising to the crown chakra, Sahasrara.
 The letter "ham" (हं) is written in white on the left petal and represents Shiva, while the letter "ksham" (क्षं) is written in white on the right petal and represents Shakti.

 Inside the pericarp of the flower is the Hakini shakti.
 It is depicted with a white moon, six faces, and six arms holding a book, a skull, a drum, and a rosary, while making the gestures associated with granting boons and dispelling fears.
 The downward-pointing triangle above her contains a white lingam.
 This triangle, along with the lotus flower, can represent wisdom.